qleet/user-docs/docs/architecture/software-delivery.md

 to either tell your GitOps engine to ignore some changes or push those changes back into the code repo from your runtime environment.

-## QleetOS Approach
+## Threeport Approach

-QleetOS uses an API-driven - rather than code repo driven - approach.
+Threeport uses an API-driven - rather than code repo driven - approach.
 This is based on two principles:

 * A database is the best place to store values that need to be updated by humans